VictoriaMetrics/VictoriaMetrics/app/vmauth/README.md

      Supports an array of values separated by comma or specified via multiple flags.
   -reloadAuthKey string
      Auth key for /-/reload http endpoint.
 It must be passed as authKey=...
-  -tls
+  -responseTimeout duration
+     The timeout for receiving a response from backend (default 5m0s) -tls
      Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set
   -tlsCertFile string